Lightfielder/Lightfielder-DaVinci-Resolve/Lightfielder/Docs/README.md

 When digitized, a lightfield based 3D scene-graph stores the captured content using a data structure that holds the individual samples of light rays.
 Each ray has a unique light intensity property and a light ray direction property that indicates the angle that the light beam is travelling along.

 This allows the observer of a lightfield scene asset to experience free-view motion (aka 6DoF navigation) when viewing the digital environment.
-The observer is able to interactively re-adjust the synthetic camera properties such as aperture, exposure, colour temperature, and shutter angle to sculpt the final cinematic result.
+The observer can interactively re-adjust the synthetic camera properties such as aperture, exposure, colour temperature, and shutter angle to sculpt the final cinematic result.
 A lightfield photography/filmmaking approach can be used to display a still representation of a scene (freezing a single moment in time), or a full motion version of the scene which supports narrative storytelling goals.

 ## GitHub Downloads